 To support and educate families and communities in caring for displaced children.

-providing resources to support these children including in times of crisis such as entering the foster care or out of home care system;
+- providing resources to support these at risk children including in times of crisis such as entering the foster care or out of home care system;

 - providing support and resources to carers, families and guardians of these children with particular emphasis on understanding trauma and informed practices and parenting for these children;